HEPData/hepdata-validator/README.rst

 Usage
 -----

-``hepdata-validator`` allows you to validate (via the command line or python):
+The ``hepdata-validator`` package allows you to validate (via the command line or Python):

 * A full directory of submission and data files
-   * A zipped archive file containing all of the files (`full details <https://hepdata-submission.readthedocs.io/en/latest/introduction.html>`_)
+* An archive file (.zip, .tar, .tar.gz, .tgz) containing all of the files (`full details <https://hepdata-submission.readthedocs.io/en/latest/introduction.html>`_)
-   * A `single submission file <https://hepdata-submission.readthedocs.io/en/latest/single_yaml.html>`_
+* A `single .yaml or .yaml.gz file <https://hepdata-submission.readthedocs.io/en/latest/single_yaml.html>`_ (but *not* ``submission.yaml`` or a YAML data file)
-   * Individual data and submission files (via python only)
+* A ``submission.yaml`` file or individual YAML data file (via Python only, not via the command line)

+The same package is used for validating uploads made to `hepdata.net <https://www.hepdata.net>`_, therefore first validating offline can be more efficient in checking your submission is valid before uploading.

 Command line
 ============

-Installing ``hepdata-validator`` adds the command ``hepdata-validate`` to your path, which allows you to validate a `HEPData submission <https://hepdata-submission.readthedocs.io/en/latest/introduction.html>`_ offline.
+Installing the ``hepdata-validator`` package adds the command ``hepdata-validate`` to your path, which allows you to validate a
+`HEPData submission <https://hepdata-submission.readthedocs.io/en/latest/introduction.html>`_ offline.

 Examples
 ^^^^^^^^

-To validate a submission in the current directory:
+To validate a submission comprising of multiple files in the current directory:

 .. code:: bash

     $ hepdata-validate

-To validate a submission in another directory:
+To validate a submission comprising of multiple files in another directory:

 .. code:: bash

     $ hepdata-validate -d ../TestHEPSubmission

-To validate a zipped or archive file in the current directory:
+To validate an archive file (.zip, .tar, .tar.gz, .tgz) in the current directory:

 .. code:: bash

     $ hepdata-validate -a TestHEPSubmission.zip

-To validate a single yaml file in the current directory:
+To validate a single YAML file in the current directory:

 .. code:: bash

-    $ hepdata-validate -f hep_submission.yaml
+    $ hepdata-validate -f single_yaml_file.yaml

 Usage options
 ^^^^^^^^^^^^^